davenverse/shellfish/docs/wiki/file_manipulation.md

 # Handling files and doing operations

-Beyond simple read and write operations, this section allows you to interact directly with the file system.
-There are functions for creating and deleting files and directories, creating temporary files for short-term use, and managing file and directory permissions for added control, among other useful methods.
+Beyond simple file reading and writing operations, Shellfish allows you to interact directly with the file system.
+There are functions for creating and deleting files and directories, creating temporary files for short-term use and managing file and directory permissions for added control, among other useful methods.

 ## Creating files and directories